 Exam MFE/3F is on Models of Financial Economics.
-Math 454 (and the last one third of Math 346) covers the syllabus in Exam MFE/3F.
+Math 454 covers the deep mathematical foundation for Exam MFE/3F.
+Note that it is not a direct prepration.
 The prerequisites for Math 454 are Math 346 and Math 447.

 In Binghamton University, there is no stand-alone undergraduate course that prepares students for Exam C/4.
-However, Math 447/448 and Math 450/452 provide some useful background and constitute important components in Exam C/4, especially 448 (Introduction to Probability and Statistics (II)).
+However, Math 447/448 and Math 450/452 provide some useful background and constitute important components in Exam C/4, especially 448 (Mathematical Statistics).

 The syllabi of these exams are largely covered by MATH 447, 448, 455, 457, 458 and graduate courses MATH 531 and 532.

 The syllabus of this exam is covered by MATH 457 and graduate course MATH 570.